KEEP PUBLIC DOLLARS IN PUBLIC SCHOOL CLASSROOMS

 Higher Taxes?
 Or Less Money for Public Schools?

 There are only two options if money is diverted from Idaho’s general fund—raise taxes to bridge the gap, or reduce resources for public schools, students, and teachers

 Voucher schemes are a wolf in sheep’s clothing.
-Whether they are called education savings accounts (ESAs), tuition tax credits or any other innocuous name, the bottom line is the same—they take taxpayer money from public schools to use in private and parochial schools
+Whether they are called education savings accounts (ESAs), tuition tax credits, or any other innocuous name, the bottom line is the same—they take taxpayer money from public schools to use in private and parochial school

 On negative effects of vouchers

 Participation in a voucher program does not improve student achievement, and may indeed impair academic performance.
 In Indiana and Louisiana, students who received vouchers had lower test scores than their peers who stayed in public school.

 A Case Study for Betsy DeVos's Educational Utopia

 After a voucher program was enacted in Nevada, research showed that the majority of applicants to the program were student from wealthy ZIP codes who already had access to top-performing public schools.
 Read Story.